 For years now, David Rabiner, Associate Research Professor at Duke University’s Department of Psychology Neuroscience, has done an excellent job of parsing the research around ADHD in his newsletter, Attention Research Update.
 You can subscribe to his free newsletter here, and read through the substantial archives once you are subscribed.
 Dr. Rabiner graciously granted me permission to share his latest analysis, of the ADHD and Diet story.

-The bottom line: This study seems to provide important information but it is not definitive for all people with ADHD (nothing ever is!).
+The bottom line: This study seems to provide important information.
+But it is not definitive for all people with ADHD (nothing ever is!).
 And to my mind at least, it raises as many questions about the role of ADHD and allergic response as it does about diet.
-More about that in a future post.
-New Findings on Diet and ADHD: Results from a Randomized Controlled Trial
+More about that in this post: New Findings on Diet and ADHD: Results from a Randomized Controlled Trial

 by David Rabiner, Ph.D.